letsdeel/deel-api-java-sdk/docs/PeopleApi.md

 Create a direct employee

 Create employee hired under your own entity to Deel HR.
-Manage your employee through Deel and export a payroll report to your own providers.
+Manage your employee through Deel and export a payroll report to your own providers.  **Token scopes**: &#x60;people:write&#x60;

 ### Example
 ```java